JohnSnowLabs/spark-nlp/docs/_posts/HashamUlHaq/2021-05-16-sbiobertresolve_loinc_en.md

 ## Description

-Map clinical NER entities to LOINC codes.
+This model maps extracted clinical NER entities to LOINC codes, and has faster load time, with a speedup of about 6X when compared to previous versions.
+Also the load process now is more memory friendly meaning that the maximum memory required during load time is smaller, reducing the chances of OOM exceptions, and thus relaxing hardware requirements.

 ## Predicted Entities